 Note: There is also a The Prince and the Pauper (1937) starring Errol Flynn, Claude Rains, Henry Stephenson, a Disney live-action version of The Prince and the Pauper (1962) starring Guy Williams, Laurence Naismith, The Prince and the Pauper (BBC TV mini-series 1996) six-part miniseries version starring Peter Jeffrey, James Purefoy, Sophia Myles, Keith Michell, Philip Sarson, and a The Prince and the Pauper (2000) family television movie starring Aidan Quinn, Alan Bates, Jonathan Hyde.

-Soldier and poet Cyrano de Bergerac (Gérard Depardieu) is in love with Roxane (Anne Brochet), but he's too ashamed to admit it because of his big nose.
+In 1640 France, soldier and poet Cyrano de Bergerac (Gérard Depardieu) is in love with Roxane (Anne Brochet), but he's too ashamed to admit it because of his big nose.
 When a cadet, Christian (Vincent Perez), falls for Roxane, he asks for Cyrano's help in sharing his feelings.
 Cyrano writes love letters signed with Christian's name, and Roxane doesn't realize that it's Cyrano's words she falls for.
 She marries Christian, and Cyrano continues to keep the other man's secret, even after tragedy strikes.

 It is expansive, funny, gross, dainty, and always humane.
 It's a disciplined whirlwind of conflicting emotions that finds surprising new life in a theatrical antique.
 (It is) a physically elaborate period spectacle.
 Seventeenth-century France is re-created in grand sets, magnificent costumes and the kind of crowd scenes in which everybody roisters heartily on cue.
 Mr. Depardieu's must be the definitive Cyrano, the Cyrano that will make all other actors hesitate before they take on the role. - New York Times